Lake Albano: History and geology

 In Roman times, it was known as Albanus Lacus and lay not far from the ancient city of Alba Longa.

 With a depth of about 170 m, Lake Albano is the deepest in Lazio.
 The lake is 3.5 km long by 2.3 km wide, and was formed by the overlapping union of two volcanic craters, an origin indicated by the ridge in its center, which rises to a height of 70 m.
 Plutarch reports that in 406 BC the lake surged over the surrounding hills, despite there being no rain nor tributaries flowing into the lake to account for the rise in water level.
 The ensuing flood destroyed fields and vineyards before eventually pouring into the sea.

-It is thought to have been caused by volcanic gases, trapped in sediment at the bottom of the lake and gradually building up until suddenly releasing, causing the water to overflow.
+It is thought to have been a limnic eruption caused by volcanic gases, trapped in sediment at the bottom of the lake and gradually building up until suddenly releasing, causing the water to overflow.

 Drainage tunnel

 Around 395 BC, during the wars between Rome and Veii, a discharge tunnel was built crossing the crater walls.

-It served as an emissary whenever the water level overflowed its mouth.
+It served as an emissary to control flooding of the lake, and was a gigantic work given the modest means of the time.
+It is said that it was built by 30,000 men.

+The tunnel is 1350 m long, 1.20 m wide and 2 m high.
+Five vertical access shafts are known and it runs 128 m below the surface.
+The exit was originally 13 m below the level of the lake, but today it is higher due to the lowering of the level.
+It begins about 500 m beyond the nymphaeum of Bergantino, and comes out on the other side in the Mole di Castel Gandolfo locality, where the water flow drove multiple watermills.

 According to Titus Livius, this feat of engineering was incited by the Oracle of Delphi: the Roman victory against Veii would be possible only when the lake waters were channeled and used for irrigation.

-The emissary is at 293 meters over the sea level.
-The tunnel (1200 m long, 1,20 m wide and 2 m high) ends at a spot called Le Mole, below Castel Gandolfo, where the water flow drove multiple watermills.